Share This Article

 The timing lands harder because C9 Entertainment is not standing still as a company.
 Just last month, the label was pushing a new chapter with our coverage of NAZE's May 2026 debut, its first boy group launch since CIX arrived in 2019.
 Put those two developments together and the message is difficult to miss: C9 is entering a different roster cycle, and CIX no longer sits at the center of it.
 That does not mean the company pushed the group out to make room.
 It does mean fans are reading the moment against a bigger label strategy that now looks focused on newer bets and cleaner long-term timelines.

 For CIX, the legacy is stronger than the ending.
 The group leaves behind a catalog that was often smarter and moodier than the market rewarded, from "Movie Star" to later releases that kept their sleek identity intact even when momentum cooled.
-If C9 eventually makes good on its promise to keep talking with the members, a reunion or special release is still possible.
-Right now, though, the facts are not subtle.
+C9 Entertainment said in its April 29 notice that it will keep making practical efforts and maintain communication with the members so the CIX brand can return one day, which is the one line keeping reunion talk alive.
+That does not change the immediate facts.
 CIX group activities are stopping, Yonghee is heading to the army on May 11, and the current era closes by the end of May.
+Fans can keep the reunion hope if they want, but this announcement still reads like a clean end to the group's first chapter, not a casual pause.